Academic Recruitment in NHS England – Wessex

 Posts available are listed below – To apply for any of the roles please visit the Oriel Recruitment System.

-Post 1 – Otolaryngology
+Post 1 – *General Surgery, Neurosurgery or Urology

-Post 2 – Paediatrics or Paediatrics Surgery
+Post 2 – *Clinical Oncology, Haematology or Histopathology

 Applicants applying for NIHR Academic Clinical Fellowships who require clinical benchmarking will be required to complete and submit both an academic application form and the associated clinical application form for the specialty in which they will require clinical benchmarking.